-Cooking and eating minister deeply to me.
-Preparation of food stills me in the “pressing in” times with my soul.
-I was created to cook and share the fruits of my labors with others.
-Indeed, my work’s delectable results also strengthen me in my quiet meals alone, when I’m not really alone.
-Food is life to me in more ways than one.
-It is a way to commune with my God and let him heal me.
+The joy of food has been with me throughout my lifetime.
+Cooking and eating minister deeply to me; preparation of food stills me in the “pressing in” times with my soul.
+I was created to cook and share the fruits of my labors with others; indeed, these delectable results also nourish me in my quiet meals alone, when I’m not really alone.
+Food is life to me in more ways than one, for it is a way to commune with my God and let him prosper me.

-My creativity birthed my present work in food, as I sought this aspiration upon my return to Billings, Montana, following the illness.
-Thus I began catering historical meals in 1982.
+Creativity in me birthed my work in food, as I sought this aspiration to return to Japan; hence after my illness, I began catering historical meals upon my return to the U.S. (Billings, Montana).
 Among repasts of many cultures and times, I designed a feast representing the history of my state, with the intention of getting back to Tokyo.
 Next I met one-on-one with Governor Ted Schwinden and proposed my promoting the popular sale of Montana beef in Japan.

-Upon my return to my small Montana city, I realized a need for a bigger platform than Billings from which to launch my hopes.
-Thus I moved to Portland, Oregon on February 2, 1986.
+The second trip submerged me in cooking to the cosmopolitan heartbeat of Paris.
+Upon my return to my small Montana city, I knew that I needed a bigger platform, from which to launch my hopes to go worldwide; therefore, I moved to Portland, Oregon on February 2, 1986.

-My favorite memory is a glorious dinner for 368 historians of the national Lewis and Clark Trail Heritage Foundation.
-These passionate followers were here in Oregon commemorating the bicentennial of the expedition at Lewis and Clark College.
-As always, I was dressed in period costume.
-I took my audience on the journey with the colorful history as they ate the documented dishes.
+My favorite memory, however, is a splendid dinner for 368 historians of the national Lewis and Clark Trail Heritage Foundation; these passionate followers were here in Oregon commemorating the bicentennial of the expedition, at Lewis and Clark College.
+As always I was dressed in period costume, taking my audience on the given journey, by speaking the colorful history, as they ate the documented dishes.

 This dinner thrilled me more than any I have done!
 Read about this quaint history, by googling my article “A Taste of What Followed” at http://www.lewisandclark.org/wpo/article_index.php